pagehop/npm-pagehop/README.md

 var htmlTemplate = fs.readFileSync( path.resolve( __dirname, "template.html" ), "utf-8" );
 ```

+Although ECMAScript 6 style of requiring dependencies (import & export keywords) is supported for everything else, you can't use it for fs and path, in the above snippet.
+You have to use the snippet as it is.

 ## Release History

+ - 1.1.2
+   - Add: partial support of ECMAScript 6 (through Babel);
+   - Refactor: browserify transforms usages;
+   - Update: browserify to latest;
+   - Update: brfs to latest.
  - 1.1.1
    - Add: dirPath prop in recipe and tool specs produced by the *-utils.
  - 1.1.0